sewminiJayawardhana/Easy-Counter/README.md

 ## Features

 - Live word, character, sentence, and paragraph counting
-- Clear and copy buttons for convenience
+- Clear and Paste buttons for convenience
 - Responsive and clean UI
+- **Animated wavy background** for a modern look

 ## Screenshot